Here is a tutorial for how I created a men’s necktie using an old tie as a pattern.

 Last week I got a message from a friend with a request to make a men’s necktie.
 A friend of hers was looking for a SpongeBob dress tie to wear to his daughter’s funeral.
 She was a fan of SpongeBob and he wanted to honor her at the funeral by wearing this cartoon tie.
 His daughter was a friend of my oldest son.
 I remember her and her family from high school marching band.
 Her death was unexpected and quite tragic.
 I cannot imagine what this family is going through.
 I was glad to be able to help bring the dad a little comfort with this special necktie.

 When my friend contacted me I immediately searching for an online tutorial on how to make a necktie.
 I found a free pattern and a few tutorials.
-I watched this video and decided that the easiest way to make the tie was to take apart an old tie to use as a pattern.
+I watched several videos and decided that the easiest way to make the tie was to take apart an old tie to use as a pattern.
 My biggest challenge was finding SpongeBob Square Pants fabric.
 I called around to all the local fabric stores and they had nothing.
 I searched local listings and ended up tracking down some flannel lounge pants on VarageSale.
 The lady I got it from turned out to be a neighbor of the family and her daughter was in marching band with the deceased and my son.
 The flannel pants were quite worn and piled, but I was determined to make them work.

 In the middle of working on the tie, I got a call from the friend who requested the tie.
 She located SpongeBob fabric.
 YEA!
 That would work out so much better than the stretchy piled flannel.
 I didn’t bother washing the fabric because I had a few hours before the visitation.
 Plus the starchiness of the fabric fresh off the bolt provided a good stiffness for the tie.